 A first-generation college student is defined as a student whose parent(s)/legal guardian(s) have not completed a bachelor's degree at a four-year college or university.
 This means you will be the first to attend a four-year college/university and obtain a bachelor's degree.
 We have several areas for support for our first-generation Waves and we invite you to explore more here.

 Pepperdine's Office of International Student Services is dedicated to assisting international students in their application process and time while at Pepperdine.

 In addition to service, Greek, special interest, and student-led ministry organizations, Pepperdine has cultural clubs that allow students to explore the diversity in their community and connect with students alike.

 Pepperdine Summer Preview

 PSP offers an introduction to college life as rising high school seniors prepare to tackle the application process.
-This on-campus, overnight program will explore many aspects of life at Pepperdine, geared specifically toward first-generation college students.
+This program will explore many aspects of life at Pepperdine, geared specifically toward first-generation college students.

 Virtual Campus Tour